ppy/osu-wiki/news/2021-12-27-clickers-choice-2021.md

 making it simpler for the host to tabulate and evaluate results.

 As a voter, it's pretty straightforward - just log in through osu! and start voting!
 Everything regarding the criteria and deadlines are on the voting page as well.
-Here's an example of the entire process:
+Here's a showcase of the entire process:

 <insert video of voting and saving, filling up last 2 players to cut time>